petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    └─sdb1   8:17   0    4G  0 part /mnt/resource
    ```

-1. Identify the type of file system on the OS disk by using the `lsblk` command with the `-f` flag:
+1. Identify the type of filesystem on the OS disk by using the `lsblk` command with the `-f` flag:

    ```bash
    lsblk -f